auto94/HyperX-Cloud-2-Battery-Monitor/README.md

 ## How to install

-I suggest you click and download the latest available release on the right side of this screen then start the exe.
+I suggest you click the latest available release on the right side of this screen and download Cloud2-Battery-Monitor_v1.zip.
+Then extract the zip and run the file "Cloud2BatteryMonitorUI.exe" as administrator.

 No installation is necessary.